Adrenaline and Noradrenaline: Regulation of Acute Stress Physiology

 Integration within the stress response

-The adrenal medulla functions as a powerful amplifier of sympathetic nervous system activity.
+The adrenal medulla functions as an amplifier of sympathetic nervous system activity.
 During acute stress, catecholamines coordinate simultaneous activation of multiple organ systems by increasing cardiac output, enhancing respiratory capacity, redistributing blood flow toward skeletal muscle, and heightening alertness and cognitive focus.

 This integrated neural–endocrine response allows the body to respond rapidly and cohesively to threats, emergencies, or sudden physiological challenges.
 Once the stressor resolves, rapid catecholamine clearance permits prompt return to baseline, preventing prolonged sympathetic overactivation.